 march pauses briefly in front of the Houses of Parliament

-People worried by the growing number of homeless people living on the problem as an election issue.
+People worried by the growing number of homeless people living on

+and raise the problem as an election issue.

 Protesters from various groups, including those involved in day to day

 practical support of the homeless on the streets with food and shelter

 as well as charities, political groups and housing and homeless

 activists, squatter and more met at 6pm opposite Downing St.

-After protesting on the pavement they moved on to the roadway for the march,
+After protesting on the pavement they moved on to the roadway for the

-minutes before marching off towards Parliament.
+Whitehall for some minutes before marching off towards Parliament.

-From Parliament Square they marched down toward the Justice ministry in Petty
+From Parliament Square they marched down toward the Justice ministry in

-through the back streets to Storey's Gate.
+again and going through the back streets to Storey's Gate.
 There they

 turned and went up Horse Guards Road having walked nearly in a circle

 for around half a mile extra to get there.